 - Frequent urination at night (nocturia)

-Dehydration is a serious complication of diabetes insipidus that can lead to seizures, brain damage, and even death.
+Dehydration is a serious complication that can lead to seizures, brain damage, and even death.
 It is important to recognize the signs of dehydration:

 Babies and young children with diabetes insipidus may present the following signs and symptoms:

 - Dry skin

 If you experience extreme thirst or excessive urination in yourself or your child, make an appointment to see a doctor right away.

 During your appointment, the doctor will ask you questions about symptoms and your family medical history.
 Your doctor will then perform a physical examination to check for signs of diabetes insipidus, such as dry skin and other signs of dehydration.